AkhundMubeen/Student-Success-Analytics/README.md

 ## 📈 Results

 * Achieved strong performance across all classes
-* Improved prediction of minority classes (Dropout)
+* Improved prediction of minority classes (Enrolled)
 * Identified important predictors such as academic history and student demographics

 ---